Kurt Rosenwinkel: Jazz Guitar's New Voice

 I began playing piano when I was nine and picked up the guitar when I was 12 and played both from the age of 12 on.
 By the time I got to high school, I knew I wanted to go to Berklee, and I thought I should choose one instrument to focus on.
 I had taken guitar lessons the whole time but I'd only taken piano lessons at the beginning.
 To help make the choice, I decided to take a year of jazz-piano lessons and see where I was with that.
 I studied with a great pianist and teacher in Philadelphia, Jimmy Amadie.
 In the end, I chose guitar because I felt I was better at guitar than piano.
 I had gotten farther with it and developed something on the guitar.
 Sometimes I regret the choice.
+[He smiles.]
 In some ways, the piano is a more natural instrument to me.
 It's easier to get pleasing sounds out of the piano.
 Guitar is like a trumpet.
 You have to stay on top of your practicing and technique.
 It requires a lot of discipline to keep from making mistakes all the time.

 Do you think that's because it takes two hands to produce the notes on a guitar?

 Yeah, and the hands do completely different things.
 Guitar playing is counterintuitive.
 The piano or the drums are very direct.
 There's one action to make a sound.
 Guitar is a very incredible instrument.
 It's deep.
 The musical ideas that come from the guitar itself don't sound like anything that comes out of another instrument.
 The sounds can be so interesting and peculiar sometimes.

 What attracted you to jazz when you were in your formative years?